SovereignCloudStack/standards/Decisions/scs-0310-v1-gnocchi-as-metering-database.md

 ### Open questions

-* What will the granularity of the events meta information?
+* What will be the granularity of the events meta information?

   If we decide to use resource metadata as a place to store slow-changing information